-Regardless of the funding source, students who have any of the above-mentioned assistantships will receive stipends as well as a tuition waiver from UGA.
-To be eligible for the tuition waiver, the assistantship must be between 1/3 (13 hours per work) time and 1⁄2 time (20 hours per week.
+Additional information regarding graduate assistantships may be found on the Graduate School website.
+Regardless of the funding source, students who have any of the abovementioned assistantships will receive stipends as well as a tuition waiver from UGA.
+To be eligible for the tuition waiver, the assistantship must be between 1/3 (13 hours per work) time and 1⁄2 time (20 hours per week).
 Students who will not require assistantship funding for the duration of their graduate training must make it clear in their application.
 Self-funded students and their mentors must fill out an additional "Financial Waiver and Mentoring Agreement Document" in order to make funding and mentoring expectations clear.
 Funding for assistantships is limited, and often, qualified applicants cannot be admitted into the program for lack of funding.
 Outside funding sources for graduate students include, but are not limited to, federal, state, or private foundations.
 These students are not entitled to receive a tuition waiver from the University.
 External funding sources will not guarantee the admission of a student into the program.

-Out-of-state students not supported by an assistantship may apply through the graduate coordinator to the Graduate School for a Regents out-of-state tuition waiver (ROOST), but please note that these are competitive and not guaranteed.
-Nominees who are currently enrolled and receiving a ROOST waiver must have and retain a minimum 3.50 GPA.
+Out-of-state students not supported by an assistantship may apply through the graduate coordinator to the for a Graduate SchoolRegents' Research Out-of-State Tuition (ROOST) award, but please note that these are competitive and not guaranteed.
+Nominees who are currently enrolled and receiving a ROOST waiver must have and retain a minimum 3.00 GPA to maintain the waiver and a 3.5 GPA to be nominated in subsequent years.
 Please see the Graduate School website and the CVM Office of Graduate Affairs for additional information.
 In-state students do not qualify for a tuition waiver unless they have at least a 1/3 assistantship.